 Chrome is greedy with resources and I worry about Google’s appetite for tracking everything we all do.

-That leaves Firefox which is fine but no platform has it as the default rendering engine so you are always having to check other browsers anyway.
+That leaves Firefox which is great and my default on Linux, but no platform has it as the default rendering engine so you are always having to check other browsers anyway.
 So, I suppose Chrome and Safari.
 Bah!

 I don’t have Facebook.
 I do have Twitter but would be fine if it disappeared tomorrow.
 I used to use Tweetbot until Twitter hobbled everything.
 Now I just use it via the website.